appserver-io/appserver/_docs/aop.md

 This technique has several advantages:

-- Pointcuts and advices are defined in the same place which allows for better overview of what is referenced where.
+* Pointcuts and advices are defined in the same place for a better overview of references.
 This leads to better control of weaving
-- Everything is managed decentrally and target code does not have to be touched, as all needed implementations can be made within the aspect class
+* Everything is managed decentrally and the target code does not have to be touched, as all implementations needed can be made within the aspect class
-- Pointcuts can be re-used or referenced within several advices
+* Pointcuts can be re-used or referenced within several advices

 ### Generic configuration in XML

-Additionally there is the possibility to configure pointcuts, and them being referenced by advices, within a central XML file.
+Additionally, there is the possibility to configure pointcuts within a central XML file.
 This file MUST be called `pointcuts.xml` and MUST be placed within the `META-INF` directory of your application.

-Example:
+This is shown in the following example.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>